Finance & Tax Consultants

 This structure suits high-net-worth individuals aiming to lock in tax benefits and safeguard holdings for future generations.

-What Are Special Needs Trusts and How Do They Protect Beneficiaries?
+What Is a Special Disability Trust and How Does It Protect Beneficiaries?

-This trust type is essential when you want specialized care funding without jeopardizing crucial assistance programs.
+This trust type is essential when you want to fund a family member's long-term care without reducing their government support.

 How Do Charitable Trusts Facilitate Philanthropy and Tax Savings?